IQIYI: 2010s

 On December 8, 2014, iQIYI's chief content officer, Ma Dong, said the portal planned to more than double original production in 2015, with at least 30 titles and 500 episodes on the slate compared to 13 in 2014.
 In 2015, iQIYI purchased the streaming rights to eight top entertainment shows in mainland China and several entertainment shows in Taiwan and South Korea, including Running Man.
 In March 2016, it was announced that it would launch in Taiwan.
 In June 2016, it was reported that it had 20 million subscribers.

 In June 2014, iQIYI co-produced and distributed the drama Mysterious Summer with major Japanese broadcaster Fuji TV.
 It was the first drama co-production between China and Japan and has been viewed more than 60 million times as of October 2014.

 In 2017, the People Daily reported that two thirds of high-level staff in iQIYI's content department were CCP members.

 On April 25, 2017, Netflix (which does not operate at all in China) announced that it had reached a licensing deal with iQIYI, under which some Netflix original productions would be available on iQIYI day-and-date with their premieres worldwide.
+In December 2017, Nintendo and Nvidia announced a partnership with iQIYI.

 In November 2018, iQIYI announced that it was raising new cash.
 The video business said that iQIYI raised issue $500 million in convertible senior notes.
 Proceeds from the offering will go towards content and technology investments as well as capped call transactions to reduce potential dilution to shareholders upon conversion of the notes.